 When a browser visits a website whose web address starts with https, communication with the site is encrypted to help ensure privacy.
 Before starting the encrypted communication, the website will present the browser with a certificate to identify itself.

 If the browser cannot verify that the certificate is associated with the website then the user will receive a warning message, such as “This Connection is Untrusted” or “This site’s security certificate is not trusted!”
 After receiving this type of message most users will abandon the website.
-Therefore, an SSL Certificate checker is important for retaining users’ trust in a website.
+Therefore, a tool that verifies an SSL Certificate is important for retaining users’ trust in a website.

-Dotcom-Monitor’s SSL testing verifies the certificate and validates the website to which it is installed.
+Our SSL monitor verifies the certificate and validates the website to which it is installed.
 Properties such as Certificate Authority (CA) and Common Name (CN) should not change.
 SSL Certificate Monitoring detects changes that may indicate problems that are exposing website users to vulnerabilities.